-The Government accordingly announced in March 2012 that it would consult on changes that might make it easier for businesses and others to bring 'collective proceedings' (often called class actions).
+The Government accordingly announced in March 2012 that it would consult on changes that might make it easier for businesses and others to bring 'collective proceedings' (often called class actions and follow on actions).
 The necessary legislation came into force in October 2015, introducing:

 - an extended remit for the Competition Appeal Tribunal (CAT), making it the major and powerful venue for competition actions in the UK, and